-If you are the type who finds empowerment and motivation being around other runners, a training group or team to run with can help keep you accountable.
+Remember, being around other runners in a training group can help keep you accountable.

-It is a lot easier to get up early in the morning knowing you will be out there with people that share in your passions and can keep you motivated when no one around you seems to be doing the job.
+It is a lot easier to get up early in the morning knowing you will be out there with other people.

 That being said, you do want to build your endurance to a point where you still feel comfortable at the end of 18 miles.

 You will be running on tapered legs leading into your marathon.
 This is a good thing.
 You will be more rested and prepared to run all 26.2 miles.

 So, let that knowledge carry you through the last 8 miles of the race.
 You will have the crowd and the support of family and friends encouraging you on to the finish line.

 A marathon training plan should consist of workouts that demand you run at paces that are faster then you are accustomed to.